 The latest green building products and methods were factored into every aspect of the home’s design.
 Kean designed the home to achieve “Emerald” status under the green building certification process administered by Home Innovation Research Labs and based on principles set forth in the ICC 700-2008 National Green Building Standard™ approved by ANSI.
 Emerald is the highest of the four levels of achievement a home can attain.

 Now in its 29th year, The New American Home (TNAH) is constructed in conjunction with the NAHB International Builders’ Show to showcase innovative construction technologies and the latest building products.

 NAHB and Hanley Wood’s Builder magazine co-sponsor the show home.

 As NAHB’s official show home, TNAH gives building industry professionals an opportunity to see design trends, construction techniques, and materials that can be used in any new or remodeled home.
 The showcase products in the home are provided by members of the NAHB Leading Suppliers Council.

-At 4,181 square feet, the home will be the smallest in The New American Home series in many years.
-It will be displayed as a two-bedroom floor plan that will appeal to empty nesters, and will have four additional rooms that could be converted to bedrooms if needed.
+At 4,181 square feet, the home was the smallest in The New American Home series in many years.
+It was displayed as a two-bedroom floor plan to appeal to empty nesters, and has four additional rooms that can be converted to bedrooms if needed.

-Kean is building The New American Home 2012 on an infill site in an older neighborhood close to downtown Winter Park.
+Kean built The New American Home 2012 on an infill site in an older neighborhood close to downtown Winter Park.
 Amenities within walking distance include shops, restaurants and a public library.